holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.1 Role Definition

 A ***“Role”*** is an organizational construct that a person can fill and then energize on behalf of the Organization.
+Whoever fills a Role is a ***"Role Lead"*** for that Role.

 A Role definition consists of a descriptive name and one or more of the following:

 - **(a)** a ***“Purpose”***, which is a capacity, potential, or goal that the Role will pursue or express.
 - **(b)** one or more ***“Domains”***, which are assets, processes, or other things the Role may exclusively control and regulate as its property, for its purpose.